 The Public Advocate Bill [HL] is a private member’s bill introduced by Lord Wills (Labour).
-A date for the bill’s second reading has not yet been announced.
+The House of Lords is due to consider the bill at second reading on 16 June 2023.

 The bill would establish a public advocate who would act either at the request of the Lord Chancellor, or after an event that had caused a large-scale loss of life if requested to do so by a majority of representatives of the deceased and injured survivors.
 The proposals for the role of the public advocate are based on the work of the Hillsborough Independent Panel, which was set up in 2009 to re-examine the events of the 1989 Hillsborough disaster.